etzm/iscc-sum/docs/specifications/treewalk.md

 - test_dir/café.txt
 ```

-> [!NOTE]
+!!! note

-> On case-insensitive filesystems, only one of "Café.txt" or "café.txt" may be created, resulting in fewer
+    On case-insensitive filesystems, only one of "Café.txt" or "café.txt" may be created, resulting in fewer
-> entries in the output.
+    entries in the output.

 #### Test Case 2: Duplicate Normalized Names